 S10.01.05.
 Committee liaison.
 The Synod Council shall maintain liaison with Synod Program committees, Advisory committees, and any Task Forces and Temporary committees of this synod.
 For this purpose (apart from the bishop ex officio) members of the Synod Council may attend and have voice at meetings of such committees.

 S10.01.06.
 Synod Council committees--generally.
 The Synod council shall have an Executive Committee and such other committees as it may from time to time determine.
 The Synod Council shall appoint the members of its committees.
-No one other than a member of the Synod Council may serve on a Council committee.
+No one other than a member of the Synod Council may serve on a Synod Council committee.
 Subject to the Synod Council’s directions concerning purpose, procedure, and record-keeping, a Synod Council committee develops its own agenda and sets its own procedure.
 Unless the Synod Council so requires, a Synod Council committee need not make a report to the Synod Assembly covering its activities.

 S10.01.07.
 Executive Committee.
 The Executive Committee shall comprise the officers and five Synod Council Members-at-large; at least one of the Synod Council Members-at-large shall be serving a term with an expiration date different than the expiration date of the terms of the other Synod Council Members-at-large.
 Normally, the period of appointment for Synod Council Members-at-large on the committee is two years, with no limitation on reappointment to an available position.
-The committee shall perform those functions of the Synod Council assigned to it by the Council, and, subject to other or additional directions from the Synod Council, the committee shall oversee preparation of the agenda for Synod Council meetings, and shall set the salary of the bishop.
+The committee shall perform those functions of the Synod Council assigned to it by the Synod Council, and, subject to other or additional directions from the Synod Council, the committee shall oversee preparation of the agenda for Synod Council meetings, and shall set the salary of the bishop.
 The committee -- by the action or with the common approval of a majority of its members, and, normally, with at least five days’ notice -- may call special meetings of the Synod Council.
 In appropriate circumstances, so recognized by a majority of its members, and provided that all committee members have a reasonable opportunity to participate, the committee may deliberate and do committee work by telephone conferences.

 S10.01.09.
 Accountability of Synod Council and Synod Council-appointed committees.
 Synod Council committees and the Nominating Committee are accountable to the Synod Council for due performance of their functions and responsibilities.